tBaxter/xmltramp2/README.md

 It has been substantially rewritten for subsequent python versions, including Python3 compatibility.
 Tests are included.

+## Installation

+The easiest way is via pip:

+`pip install xmltramp2`

 Usage is unchanged from older versions of xmltramp, other than you now import from a package:

 `from xmltramp2 import xmltramp`

 ## Usage